US Foods (USFD)

 nullAI Analysis | Feedback

-Dave Flitman, Chief Executive Officer
+David E. Flitman, Chief Executive Officer and Director

-Dirk J. Locascio has been Executive Vice President and Chief Financial Officer of US Foods since February 2017.
-He joined US Foods in 2009 and has held various finance and accounting leadership roles within the company, including Senior Vice President, Financial Accounting and Analysis.
-Before his tenure at US Foods, Mr. Locascio held senior finance positions with United Airlines and Arthur Anderson LLP.
+Dirk J. Locascio assumed the role of Chief Financial Officer at US Foods on February 6, 2017.
+He has held various finance and accounting leadership positions within the company since 2009.
+Before his tenure at US Foods, Locascio held senior finance roles with United Airlines and worked in public accounting with Arthur Andersen LLP.

 AI Analysis | Feedback